bnkamalesh/benchmark/README.md

 # benchmark
 A Go library to get benchmarks of a function (execution time).
+All requests/executions are done in *parellel* (Go routines).

 ## How to use?
 Please refer to the sample code `/sample/main.go`.